ShreyasKodela/inmemorydb/README.md

 ## How This Could Be Improved
- - Add support for checking if a transaction is active, such as an 'inTransaction()' method, to make debugging and usage clearer.
+ - Add support for checking if a transaction is active, such as an `inTransaction()` method, to make debugging and usage clearer.
  - Provide starter code and a basic test harness to allow more focus on implementing transaction functionality.
  - Include edge-case examples and public test cases in the instructions to guide more thorough testing and catch potential issues early.